modmore/docs/en/01_Agenda/v1/02_Custom_Manager_Page/03_Categories.md

 ## Create/Edit

-The create/edit window for one category has a some of options, that could be set.
+The create/edit window for one category has some options, that could be set.

 [![](img/category-edit.png)](img/category-edit.png)

-You could set the category name, the category alias and you could toggle it to inactive.
+You could set the category name, the category alias, and you could toggle it to inactive.
 And you could set the category text and background color with a color picker.